🐌 No Delivery of Speed Post in 12 Days: 768 KM Undelivered – A Case for Urgent Postal Reform

 | Uttar Pradesh (Origin) | Shri R.K.
 Awasthi (AD/APMG-PG) | 94557 94224 | pg.up@indiapost.gov.in |

-You can contact the Haryana Nodal Officer and mention that you have an open complaint that was assigned to the Faridabad Division Superintendent of Post Offices, Sh.
-Ram Aasre Yadav.
+Also, when contacting the Haryana Nodal Officer, mention that the Faridabad Division Superintendent of Post Offices, Sh.
+Ram Aasre Yadav, is already handling an open complaint.

 | Officer Name | Organization | Contact Number | Email Address |